Dayshon/HoneyNET-Sentinel-/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/YQNa9Pp.jpg)

-The architecture of the mini honeynet in Azure consists of the following components:
+The architecture of the mini honeynet in Azure includes the following components:

 - Virtual Network (VNet)
 - Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
+- Virtual Machines (2 Windows, 1 Linux)
 - Log Analytics Workspace
 - Azure Key Vault
 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed with direct exposure to the internet.
+The Virtual Machines had their Network Security Groups and built-in firewalls left wide open, while other resources were deployed with public endpoints visible to the Internet, with no use of Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, the Network Security Groups were strengthened by blocking all traffic except from my admin workstation.
+Additionally, all other resources were secured using their built-in firewalls and Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>